snake-py/practical-coding-challenges/#1 Chain of Responsebility/article.md

 # #1 Code Challenge To App - Chain of responsibility - Python

 <b>In my series Code Challenge, I am tackling code challenges and try to transform them into a s real world issue.
-With that Approach I can then build a small Application to illustrate the problem better.</b>
+With that Approach I can then build a small Application to illustrate the problem better.
+Checkout The Base [Repository](https://github.com/snake-py/practical-coding-challenges).</b>

 ## The Challenge